infott2t/dartTddEx/README.md

 ### How to learning

 tddex1.dart is main file.
-This file is run.
+This file is run. and main.dart, too.

 So, you can run this file.